Which Type of Internet Connection Is Best for You?

 DSL Internet

-DSL internet, which stands for digital subscriber line, is the most common connection in the United States due to its availability.
-Similar to cable, DSL uses pre-existing copper phone lines to transmit internet signals to your home.
+DSL (Digital Subscriber Line) is one of the most widely available types of internet connection in the U.S. Similar to cable, DSL uses existing copper phone lines to transmit internet signals to your home.

-Based on its speeds, DSL is a step up from dial-up service but is still known to cause dead spots, latency issues, and all-around slower speeds compared to cable and fiber internet.
+DSL is faster than dial-up service but is still prone to dead spots, latency issues, and is slower than cable and fiber internet.
 It’s best for smaller households, users with fewer connected devices, or those looking for cheap internet.
+It is also commonly available in rural areas.

 Affordable